The Trazza Story

 The Trazza family is 16 amazing team members strong and hiring!
 Today, the Trazza product line has expanded to include falafel, tabbouleh, stuffed grape leaves (mihshi), baba ghanouj, baklava, spanakopita, lentils and rice with caramelized onion (mjadra), garlic sauce (toum), tzatziki sauce, garlic tahini sauce, pita chips, 12 flavors of hummus, and two grab-and-go wraps (falafel and hummus).

-Trazza Fine Lebanese Food continues to grow, while manufacturing its food from a 7300 square foot state-of-the-art facility in Tualatin, OR.
+Trazza Foods continues to grow, while manufacturing its food from a 7300 square foot state-of-the-art facility in Tualatin, OR.
 Trazza now serves more than 100 stores and businesses in Portland, Vancouver, and Salem.
 They look forward to a bright future of serving wholesome and delicious Lebanese food to retailers and local businesses, as they respond to the needs of their customers.

 In the meantime, Claude enjoys being with his family more, and he’s found that he can be passionate about something other than flying.
 Pardon the pun, but for now, this pilot has landed.